-The FATF welcomes Greece's significant progress in improving its AML/CFT regime and notes that Greece has met its commitments in its Action Plan regarding the strategic AML/CFT deficiencies that the FATF had identified in February 2010.
-Greece is therefore no longer subject to FATF's monitoring process under its on-going global AML/CFT compliance process.
-Greece will work with the FATF in further strengthening its AML/CFT regime.
+The FATF welcomes Ukraine's significant progress in improving its AML/CFT regime and notes that Ukraine has largely met its commitments in its Action Plan regarding the strategic deficiencies that the FATF had identified in February 2010.
+Ukraine is therefore no longer subject to FATF's monitoring process under its on-going global AML/CFT compliance process.
+Ukraine will work with MONEYVAL as it continues to address the full range of AML/CFT issues identified in its Mutual Evaluation Report, and further strengthen its AML/CFT regime.

-Jurisdiction not making sufficient progress
+Jurisdictions not making sufficient progress

-The FATF is not yet satisfied that the following jurisdiction has made sufficient progress on its action plan agreed upon with the FATF.
+The FATF is not yet satisfied that the following jurisdictions have made sufficient progress on their action plan agreed upon with the FATF.
 The most significant action plan items and/or the majority of the action plan items have not been addressed.
-If this jurisdiction does not take sufficient action to implement significant components of its action plan by October 2011, then the FATF will identify this jurisdiction as being out of compliance with its agreed action plans and will take the additional step of calling upon its members to consider the risks arising from the deficiencies associated with the jurisdiction.
+If these jurisdictions do not take sufficient action to implement significant components of their action plan by February 2012, then the FATF will identify these jurisdictions as being out of compliance with their agreed action plans and will take the additional step of calling upon its members to consider the risks arising from the deficiencies associated with the jurisdiction.